“Gender Reveal” baked goods are skyrocketing in popularity. Skyrocketing!

 Yet if you’re uncomfortable with food coloring, there’s an easy way to make colored frosting without any artificial dyes.

-Fill Them Up 5 of 10And carefully place the top back on.
+Fill them up with icing and carefully place the top back on.
 Then cover the cupcake in frosting to avoid any spoilers.

 I know what you’re thinking — what about boy cupcakes?
 Well I’ll tell you: I thawed frozen blueberries (I know they rub off color much more than fresh blueberries), then pureed and strained them.
 But the color ended up being very…purple.
 So if anyone has a solution, please share!